 Animal Humane Society’s Community Cats program works to improve the lives of free-roaming and feral cats in our community and reduce the unnecessary euthanasia of healthy cats that are not suitable for adoption.

 Community cats are un-owned cats that live outdoors in the community.
 They may be feral or friendly, may have been born into the wild, or may be lost or abandoned pets.

 Stray or free-roaming cats that are friendly and would do well in a home are made available for adoption or placed in our adoption preparation programs.
 Feral cats that would not be appropriate or happy as pets are sterilized, ear-tipped, vaccinated, and released in the same outdoor location where they were found.

-If you live outside of these targeted zip codes, you can still participating in our Community Cats program by trapping and transporting cats to one of our shelters.
+If you live outside of these targeted zip codes, you can still participate in our Community Cats program by trapping and transporting cats to one of our shelters.
 Call our Community Cats Coordinator at 763-432-4892 for more information on how to get involved.

 Please note: We are currently receiving an extremely high volume of appointment requests and are doing our best to respond to all inquiries within 3 business days.

 Our online form closes occasionally so that we may process existing requests.
 If the form is closed, please check back soon.
 Thank you in advance for your patience and understanding!

 To schedule a TNR appointment, please complete our online form.
 Appointments will be scheduled a maximum of two weeks in advance.